 You’ll also want to make sure that the server you choose supports a servlet container such as Apache Tomcat or Jetty.
 From there, everything else – server speed, pricing, and other features – is negotiable.
 But if you want to create the best user experience possible, you’ll want to keep these qualities in mind as well.
 And because Java is a powerful and complex programming language that requires a stable host server, you won’t find any free Java hosting plans that meet your needs.

-JavaPipe’s Java hosting plans don’t just support JavaServer Pages and Apache Tomcat – they also protect your Java site with SSL certification, organize your data with unlimited MySQL databases, and give you complete control with full access to your Tomcat container.
+JavaPipe’s Java web hosting plans don’t just support JavaServer Pages and Apache Tomcat – they also protect your Java site with SSL certification, organize your data with unlimited MySQL databases, and give you complete control with full access to your Tomcat container.
 With JavaPipe, hosting with Java has never been easier.